-All ancillary staff will participate in an annual performance management programme.
+All support staff will participate in an annual performance review.

 The basis of the performance will be measured against stated expectations in individual job descriptions.

 - Staff will have the opportunity to discuss and rate their own performance. - Staff will be required to identify areas for focus and development.
 These will be in addition to the stated expectations of the job description. - A timeline for implementation will be negotiated, yet the process must be completed by the end of November. - A written summary report will be issued to each individual staff member no later than four weeks following the appraisal. - Staff who feel that stated outcomes do not clearly reflect actual achievement, may seek a review of the process.
-The review committee will be formed by the personnel sub-committee of the Board of Trustees, as well as the appraiser. - The Principal will carry out appraisal process for support staff.
+The review committee will be formed by the personnel sub-committee of the Board of Trustees, as well as the appraiser. - The Office Administrator will be responsible for the appraisal of Administration Team Members. - The Principal will carry out the appraisal process for the Office Administrator.. - Team Leaders will carry out the appraisal process for Teacher Aides working in their teams. - Teacher Aides will participate in an annual, professional growth cycle relevant to their work each year as per new Support Staff in Schools Collective 2019.
+Team Leaders will monitor progress and provide summary feedback as part of annual appraisals.